OwenCR16/CodeGarap/README.md

 ## Description
 All of the players in a Javanese Gamelan play using the same series of musical notes - a balungan (melody).
 Each performer plays something different, depending on the instrument being played.

-This application takes a user-defined balungan and produces an output containing a list of basic representations of how some of the instruments from the Javanese gamelan ensemble would play said balungan.
+This Blazor application takes a user-defined balungan and produces an output containing a list of basic representations of how some of the instruments from the Javanese gamelan ensemble would play said balungan.
 The technique for each instrument utilises unique logic in order to process the balungan into its own series of notes that it would play.
-The app is mainly intended for educational use, based around the javanese gamelan but also about C# (features regarding this may be added in the future).
+The app is mainly intended for educational use, based around the Javanese gamelan but also about C# (features regarding this may be added in the future).
 It may also serve a use for composers who want to quickly realise a balungan's interpretation, or find potential issues.

 ## Features
 The user can alter a series of variables which constrain what you can input, such as the amount of notes, or the scales which the notes sit in (pathet).
 They can also change options which affect the output of the application, such as selecting which parts to display.
 Many other features and options have been added to aid the user: